 |---|---|---|---|

-Watch for auto-renewal clauses that extend your contract by 12–24 months if you don’t give notice (typically 30–90 days before expiry).
+Watch for auto-renewal clauses that extend your contract by 12 to 24 months if you don’t give notice.
+Typical notice periods are 30 to 90 days before expiry.
 Set a calendar reminder 60 days before your contract end date to review and renegotiate.

 What to Look for in a Vehicle Tracking Provider

 The best vehicle tracking provider depends on your fleet size, industry, and budget.
-Focus on total cost of ownership (not just monthly price), contract flexibility, hardware quality, and customer support.
+Focus on total cost of ownership, not just monthly price.
+Also check contract flexibility, hardware quality, and customer support.
 Ask every provider the same 8 questions to make a fair comparison.

 8 questions to ask every provider: